 Your browser does not support iframes.

-NTA JEE Main 2020 - National Testing Agency (NTA) released the JEE Main 2020 application correction facility on May 25 which is available till May 31.
+NTA JEE Main 2020 - National Testing Agency (NTA) has released the JEE Main 2020 application correction facility on May 25 which is available till May 31.
 The authorities had reopened NTA JEE Main application form between May 19 and May 24, 2020.
 The National testing Agency has announced to conduct JEE Main April 2020 between July 18 to 23.
 The exam was postponed due to the ongoing Coronavirus outbreak.
 The image correction facility is still available.
 The admit card for JEE Main April 2020 will now be released tentatively on July 3.
 The NTA JEE Main 2020.
 There will be 2 papers of the entrance exam - Paper 1 for engineering aspirants and Paper 2 for architecture and planning aspirants.
 Candidates can appear for JEE Main once or in both attempts as per their convenience.
 The January session was conducted from January 6 to 9.
 JEE Main is conducted for admissions into 1 NITs, 23 IIITs and 23 GFTIs.
 Apart from these institutes, JEE Main scores are widely accepted at state institutes in many states of the country.
 In addition, JEE Main 2020 also provides candidates with a broad scope of admissions in a large number of private universities and engineering colleges in the country.
 Candidates who will qualify JEE Main 2020 cutoff will be eligible to appear for JEE Advanced 2020.Latest: JEE Main exam dates announced and will be conducted on July 18 to 23.
 Also, JEE Main 2020 correction window available from May 25 to 31.
 Important: JEE Main admit card tentatively to be released on July 3.

 Latest : Crack JEE 2020 with JEE Online Preparation Program, If you Do Not Qualify- Get 100% MONEY BACK.
 Know More